moonbitlang/moonbit-course/course11/course_en.md

     })
   }
   ```
-  - `ref.val` is retrieved when being used, and is updated by then.
+  - `ref.val` is retrieved when being used and is updated by then.

 # Recursive Definition